Pokemon9753/ymt/README.md

 Tools made by YMT

 # Qr Code
-A widget that can be added to any website; creates a qr code that can be used to view the page in your file.
+A widget that can be added to any website; creates a qr code that can be used to view the current page on your mobile device.
   ```html
 <!DOCTYPE html>
 <html>